 There are several symptoms which are often associated with cocaine addiction.
 Some of them are almost instant.
-Other effects, however, can appear during the prolonged use of the drug and are more characteristic of the addiction.
+Other effects, however, appear during prolonged use of the drug.

 Short-Term Cocaine Addiction Symptoms

-Rush of Happiness: due to the dopamine, most people will feel extremely happy as soon as they used the drug.
-This is a very short-lived effect, though, so sadness may follow it as soon as the effect stops.
+Rush of Happiness: due to increased dopamine, most people will feel extremely happy as soon as they used the drug.
+This is a short-lived effect, so sadness may follow it as soon as the effect stops.

-Paranoia: during the so-called “bad trip”, users are extremely suspicious of others and may believe that someone is out to harm them.
-This may lead to aggressive behavior in some cases.
+Paranoia: during the so-called “bad trip,” people using cocaine are extremely suspicious of others and may believe that someone is out to harm them.
+This may lead to aggressive behavior.

 Long-Term Cocaine Addiction Symptoms

-Loss of weight: one of the most common symptoms of drug abuse.
-Cocaine diminishes the appetite of the user, leading to weight loss long term.
+Weight loss: one of the most common symptoms of drug abuse.
+Cocaine diminishes the appetite of the person using the substance, eventually leading to weight loss.

-Severe paranoia and hallucinations: while occasional use can also cause paranoia, continuous use proves to be an even stronger catalyst for it.
-The more someone uses, the more likely the person is to become extremely paranoid, or hallucinate.
+Paranoia and hallucinations: while occasional use can cause paranoia, continuous use proves to be a stronger catalyst.
+The more someone uses, the more likely the person is to become extremely paranoid or hallucinate.

 Lower immunity: when a drug is abused, the body takes the toll.
-The immune cell function will go down and diseases such as the one caused by the HIV virus and hepatitis C, for instance, are bound to become stronger, which can cause the risk of death.
+The immune cell function decreases and diseases, such as HIV and hepatitis C, therefore have less resistance from the immune system, which can cause a risk of death.

 What Are the Symptoms of Cocaine Withdrawal?